 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-The Portland Bureau of Transportation is proposing to build the N Greeley Multi-Use Path, a two-way, one-mile path on the east side of N Greeley Avenue from N Going Street to N Interstate Avenue.
+The Portland Bureau of Transportation is building the N Greeley Multi-Use Path, a two-way, one-mile path on the east side of N Greeley Avenue from N Going Street to N Interstate Avenue.
 The two-way bicycle and pedestrian facility will be protected from vehicle traffic with continuous concrete barriers.
 The project will also repave the entire width of N Greeley through the project area.

 N Greeley Avenue is a busy, high-speed road with heavy freight vehicle traffic.
 This project will protect cyclists and pedestrians behind a continuous concrete barrier connecting North Portland neighborhoods and businesses with the Rose Quarter.
 In addition, the project will widen the outside lanes to better accommodate truck traffic and increase the buffer between opposing traffic lanes.